oskarhs/BayesDensity.jl/docs/src/index.md

 vi_fit = varinf(bsm) # VI
 ```

 The resulting fits can easily be plotted using the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) and [Makie.jl](https://github.com/MakieOrg/Makie.jl) package extensions.
-For example, the posterior mean and ``95 \%`` credible intervals can be plotted via Make as follows:
+For example, the posterior mean and ``95 \%`` pointwise credible bands can be plotted via Make as follows:
 ```julia
 using CairoMakie
 plot(mcmc_fit)